sapegin/washingcode-book/manuscript/120_Linting.md

 ### [no-else-return](https://eslint.org/docs/latest/rules/no-else-return)

-This rule forces us to write:
+This rule disallows `return` statements in the `else` block of `if` conditions.
+For example, it forces us to write:

 ```js
 function somethingToSomethingElse(something) {